LivelyDismay/magnum-opus/faq.md

 ### How do I edit the volumes for things like radios and voices?

 While in game, press Escape, then select `Mod Config`.
 Scroll down to the section entitled `Persistent Volume Sliders`.
 Adjust to your liking.

+Audio sliders for True Storms are in the vanilla Audio settings.

 ---